-As the COVID19 pandemic continues to spread and utilize more of our health resources, many clinicians are being asked to minimize in–hospital clinic appointments.
-While it may seem simple to switch to telehealth for routine clinic appointments, there are a number of factors that need to be considered to make the process as smooth as possible for yourself and your patient and family.
+As the COVID-19 pandemic continues to spread and utilize more of our health resources, many clinicians are being asked to minimize in–hospital clinic appointments.
+While it may seem simple to switch to telehealth for routine clinic appointments, a number of factors need to be considered to make the process as smooth as possible for yourself, your patient, and your family.

-This post will help you make the transition from face–to–face clinic appointments to telehealth.
-There are even more tips and tricks for assessing children with acute illnesses via telehealth, stay tuned!
+This post will help you transition from face–to–face clinic appointments to telehealth.
+Stay tuned for even more tips and tricks for assessing children with acute illnesses via telehealth!

 Is your patient suitable for telehealth review?

-If the answer is yes then continue on!
-There are some factors to consider though.
+If the answer is yes, then continue!
+There are some factors to consider, though.

-Multidisciplinary clinics e.g. cleft palate clinic – it may not be possible for clinics with multiple different providers to be shifted to telehealth
+Multidisciplinary clinics e.g. cleft palate clinic – it may not be possible for clinics with multiple providers to be shifted to telehealth.

-Some of the above barriers may be overcome by collaborating with your patients, their families, local general practitioner, and nurse practitioner; it is worth exploring this as an option.
+Collaborating with your patients, their families, local general practitioners, and nurse practitioners may overcome some of the above barriers; it is worth exploring this option.

 Does your patient and their family have the right technology?